USS Nautilus (1799): Between wars

 Arriving at Washington, D.C., in mid-July, Nautilus entered the Washington Navy Yard there and was placed in ordinary.
 Reactivated in 1808, she was employed on the East Coast until entering the Navy Yard again in 1810.
 The Navy then altered her to a brig, giving her a battery of twelve 18-pounder (8 kg) carronades.
 The Navy recommissioned Nautilus in 1811 and she joined Stephen Decatur's squadron.

 Capture

-After the War of 1812 with Britain broke out on 18 June 1812, Nautilus gained the dubious distinction of being the first vessel lost on either side.
+After the War of 1812 with Britain broke out on 18 June 1812, Nautilus gained the dubious distinction of being the first American warship to be lost.
 A squadron built around the Third Rate Africa (64 guns) and the two Fifth Rate frigates, Shannon (38 guns) and Aeolus (32 guns), captured her off northern New Jersey.
 Nautilus was 24 hours out on a cruise from New York when Shannon and Aeolus captured her on 17 July.
 At the time of her capture she mounted 16 guns, had crew of 106 men and was under the command of Lieutenant William M. Crane.